kardianos/vendor-spec/README.md

 file example path B: github.com/user/mypkg/internal/v/context/doc.go file example path C: github.com/user/mypkg/internal/golang.org/x/net/context/doc.go
 ```
-Could have the following package vendor comment.
+Could have the following package canonical comment.
 ```
-package context // vendor "golang.org/x/net/context"
+package context // canonical import "golang.org/x/net/context"
 ```

 This comment will be ignored by the go build tool.
 A vendor tool may use
 this comment as an additional check to prevent duplicate packages in cases
 where the vendor packages are copied locally, but not under the local project.

-If the package vendor comment and the vendor file are in conflict the tool must
+If the package canonical comment and the vendor file are in conflict the tool must
 stop and report the discrepancy.
 If there are two package with the same
-package vendor comment the vendor tool must stop and report the issue.
+package canonical comment the vendor tool must stop and report the issue.
 If
-vendor package comment is the same as a used import path the vendor tool must
+canonical package comment is the same as a used import path the vendor tool must
 stop and report the issue.